cenomla/oakengine/README.md

   - Can render a triangle using vulkan

 ### Building:
-..Oak engine relies on glfw, glad, glm, lua, enet, and the stb_image.h header that are inside the lib and lib/include folders to compile.
+..
+Oak engine relies on glfw, glad, glm, lua, enet, and the stb_image.h header that are inside the lib and lib/include folders to compile.
 On linux it should be as simple as running the SConstruct script.

 #####Linux instructions:
 ~~~~